The Corporation of

 SECTION 4.
 POWERS

-Subject to the provisions of the laws of this state and any limitations in the Charter of Incorporation and these bylaws, the activities and affairs of this church corporation shall be conducted and all corporate powers shall be exercised by or under the direction of the Board of Directors.
+Subject to the provisions of the laws of this state and any limitations in the Charter of Incorporation and these bylaws, the legal and administrative activities and affairs of this church corporation shall be conducted and all corporate powers shall be exercised by or under the direction of the Board of Directors.